AmariahAK/wisdom-drop/README.md

 # Motivation Wisdom of the day (August 13 2025)
 > "It always seems impossible until it’s done."
 — Nelson Mandela

+# Life Motivation of the day (August 14 2025)
+> "“Opportunities don’t happen.
+You create them.”
+— Chris Grosser